 I’ve seen sunny days that I thought would never end

-The “sunny days” illustrates times of happiness and stability, showing his past belief that these moments would last forever.
+The “sunny days” represent the happiness and stability that he thought would last forever.

 I’ve seen lonely times when I could not find a friend